kintoproj/kinto-docs/docs/features/features-metrics.md

 ## View Metrics

-1. Login to KintoHub
-2. Choose your environment you are interested in deploying into at the top left.
+1. Choose your environment you are interested in deploying into at the top left.
-3. Create any service or select a previous service you have made.
+2. Create any service or select a previous service you have made.
-4. By default, you will be placed on the **Overview** tab.
+3. By default, you will be placed on the **Overview** tab.

 ## Metrics Information